 Welcome to A Marquetarian . . .
-Walt Hammers' story of his discovery of Marquetry and other woodworking interests.
+Walt Hammers' story of his discovery of the woodworking art of Marquetry and other woodworking interests.

 Following retirement from the Labor Relations Department of the National Railroad Passenger Corporation (AMTRAK) in 1984, wife Olive and I decided to make Barefoot Bay, Florida, our retirement home.
 Our relocation occurred during the spring of 1985.
 Having for many years used a Craftsman 8-inch table saw, decision was made to part with the saw and purchase a Shopsmith to maximize the limited space in my new workshop.